elibs/ebash/README.md

     for index in "${!ARRAY[@]}" ; do echo "${ARRAY[$index]}" done

-Or, there is a bashutils function that does the same thing to help you:
+Or, there is a ebash function that does the same thing to help you:

     for index in "$(array_indexes ARRAY)" ; do echo "${ARRAY[$index]}" done